-Trustees also took into account several practical considerations that, while not legally mandated, are nonetheless useful and permissible to help screen the large number of potentially qualifying projects.
+Trustees also take into account several practical considerations that, while not legally mandated, are nonetheless useful and permissible to help screen the large number of potentially qualifying projects.

 None of these practical considerations was used as a "litmus test."
-Rather, they were used as flexible, discretionary factors to supplement the decision criteria described on page 1.
+Rather, they were used as flexible, discretionary factors to supplement the decision criteria described on the front of this document.

-For example, trustees:
+For example, Trustees:

-- Took into account how quickly a given project is likely to begin producing environmental benefits; - Sought a diverse set of projects providing benefits to a broad array of potentially injured resources; - Focused on types of projects with which they have significant experience, allowing them to predict costs and likely success with a relatively high degree of confidence and making it easier to reach agreement with BP on the offsets attributed to each project, as required by the April 2011 early restoration agreement; and - Gave preference to projects that were closer to being ready to implement.
+- Take into account how quickly a given project is likely to begin producing environmental benefits; - Seek a diverse set of projects providing benefits to a broad array of potentially injured resources; - Focus on types of projects with which they have significant experience, allowing them to predict costs and likely success with a relatively high degree of confidence and making it easier to reach agreement with BP on the offsets attributed to each project, as required by the April 2011 early restoration agreement; and - Give preference to projects that were closer to being ready to implement.